Stride-Labs/stride/x/epochs/README.md

 ## State

 The `epochs` module keeps `EpochInfo` objects and modifies the information as epoch info changes.
-Each Epochs are initialized as part of genesis initialization, and modified on begin blockers or end blockers.
+Epochs are initialized as part of genesis initialization, and modified on begin blockers or end blockers.

 ### Epoch information type